Career Timeline of Amal Clooney: Major Achievements and Milestones

 In 2010, Amal Clooney was called to the Bar of England and Wales, Inner Temple, further expanding her legal qualifications.

-In January 2015, Amal Clooney became a member of the legal team representing Armenia in an appeal before the European Court of Human Rights against Turkish politician Doğu Perinçek, who was convicted of denying the Armenian genocide.
+In January 2015, Amal Clooney became a member of a legal team representing Armenia in an appeal before the European Court of Human Rights against Turkish politician Doğu Perinçek, who was convicted of denying the Armenian genocide.

 2015: Visiting Faculty Member at Columbia Law School